Skip to main content

 What are Bigraphs?

 Bigraphs are an emerging theory and metamodel for global ubiquitous systems, mobile computing, context-aware systems and the Internet of Things (IoT), or in general: for reactive systems.
 It is grounded on category theory and regarded as a unifying framework for many process calculi, including the ambient calculus, action calculi, Petri nets, the Calculus of Communicating Systems (CCS) and π-calculus.
-The theory provides an algebra and a graph-rewriting-like mechanism to describe, study and analyze the dynamic behavior of reactive systems.
+The theory provides an algebra and a graph rewriting mechanism to describe, study and analyze the dynamic behavior of reactive systems.

 • Maven or Gradle